 - Tipped Minimum Wage: Washington is one of just seven states that does not establish a separate minimum wage for tippers.
 Therefore, the tipped employees must be paid at least $9.47 per hour, regardless of the amount of tips they get.
 This is different from the federal minimum wage for tipped employees, which is $2.13 if the employee’s total revenue is equal to or more than $7.25.

-- Student Learners: Employers can pay learners a subminimum wage of no less than 85% less than the statutory minimum wage provided they get a special certificate from Washington’s Department of Labor and Industries.
+- Student Learners: Employers can pay learners a subminimum wage of no less than 85% of the statutory minimum wage, provided they get a special certificate from Washington’s Department of Labor and Industries.

 Washington Overtime Wage Rate